ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/self-signed-ssl-ubuntu.md

 ### <strong>Generate a certificate signing request for the CA</strong>

-- From the command prompt run the below command which will create a CSR (certificate signing request) for the Root CA.
+- Run the below command which will create a CSR (certificate signing request) for the Root CA.

 ```
 openssl req -new -sha256 -key faveoroot.key -out faveoroot.csr